aspose-words-cloud/aspose-words-cloud-python/docs/WordsApi.md

 with_regions = true # bool | With regions flag. (optional)
 mail_merge_data_file = 'mail_merge_data_file_example' # str | Mail merge data. (optional)
 cleanup = 'cleanup_example' # str | Clean up options. (optional)
-use_whole_paragraph_as_region = true # bool | Gets or sets a value indicating whether paragraph with TableStart or             TableEnd field should be fully included into mail merge region or particular range between TableStart and TableEnd fields.
+use_whole_paragraph_as_region = true # bool | Gets or sets a value indicating whether paragraph with TableStart or.
+TableEnd field should be fully included into mail merge region or particular range between TableStart and TableEnd fields.
 The default value is true. (optional) dest_file_name = 'dest_file_name_example' # str | Result name of the document after the operation.
 If this parameter is omitted then result of the operation will be saved with autogenerated name. (optional)

 try: